 You may purchase ACA Oregon health insurance plans during Open Enrollment.
 This government-set period runs from November 1 to January 15.
-If you recently had a life change, you may be eligible for Special Enrollment.
+You may be eligible for Special Enrollment if you recently had a life change.
 If you qualify, you can enroll for health insurance through the ACA up to 60 days or 60 days after the qualifying event.
 Such events include:

 - Death of an enrolled family member